Tapha/vue3-dynamic-tabs/README.md

 </div>
 ```

+Be sure to include the components in the correct order, as seen above to get the components to work as intended.
+These can be placed anywhere on the page, as long as they follow this order. `<dynamic-tab-settings>` is where the other components are initialized so be sure to always include that first.
+Then you add the tabs components, followed by the tab content components.
+Both of these again, in correct order.

 When reloading the page the component will automatically [display the tab that was previously opened](https://github.com/Tapha/vue3-dynamic-tabs#disable-modifying-the-url-fragment).

 The rendered output adheres to [the ARIA specification](http://heydonworks.com/practical_aria_examples/#tab-interface).